Gaziel: Catalan vs. Spanish and general mind

 Gaziel wrote with equal elegance in either Catalan or Spanish (actually he published eight works in Spanish and fourteen in Catalan, while his almost daily writing in La Vanguardia along twelve years was in Spanish); and while he always saw himself as a genuine Catalan he never fully backed the Catalan nationalism, as he made clear in his posthumous work, Quina mena de gent som (What kind of people are we).
-Although strictly speaking he did not belong to the Noucentisme Catalan cultural movement, he was close to it and always admired Eugeni d'Ors and, above all, Enric Prat de la Riba.
+Although strictly speaking he did not belong to the Noucentisme Catalan cultural movement, he was close to it and always admired Eugenio d'Ors and, above all, Enric Prat de la Riba.

 On the other hand, since his youth he was a wholehearted francophile, a stance that was still increased along the rest of his life, although he always deeply regretted the general French ignorance, or disdain, of the Catalonia under French administration history and specificity or even of its mere existence.
 On the contrary, in the second half of his life he developed a clear socio-cultural, not political, antiamericanism.
 Also he took a really negative view of the Latin-American establishments following a very frustrating experience around a publishing business he tried to undertake in Colombia in the early forties.

 All in all, Gaziel was, first and foremost, a liberal, conservative, eurocentric bourgeois, and, like many cultured men of his time, he was well aware of the dramatic, and to them disappointing, changes the world had experienced along the first half of the 20th century, to the point that in Portugal far away he wrote: I am not any more a man of the present times, neither of the future.